multunus/motion-linear-animate/README.md

 iOS (RubyMotion) Animation Library
 ============================

-This is a simple wrapper for iOS animations.
-Currently, only linear animations are supported.
+This is a simple wrapper for linear iOS animations.
+Currently, only simple animations are supported.
 We promise to add much more fascination animations to this library, so please bear with us until then :)

 ## Installation